Polygonum: Uses

 Several species can be eaten cooked, for example during famines.
 The species Polygonum cognatum, known locally as "madimak", is regularly consumed in central parts of Turkey.

 References in literature

 In The Man Who Laughs Victor Hugo wrote of the Comprachicos (child-buyers) who created artificial dwarfs, formed "by anointing babies' spines with the grease of bats, moles and dormice" and using drugs such as "dwarf elder, knotgrass, and daisy juice".
-The idea of such use was also known to Shakespeare, as Beatrice K. Otto pointed out, quoting A Midsummer Night's Dream:Get you gone, dwarf;You minimus, of hindering knot-grass made;
+The idea of such use was also known to Shakespeare, as Beatrice K. Otto pointed out, quoting A Midsummer Night's Dream: